nodejs/node-v0.x-archive/doc/api/stream.markdown

 ### Event: 'drain'

-Emitted when the stream's write queue empties and it's safe to write without buffering again.
+Emitted when the stream’s write queue empties and it’s safe to write without buffering again.
 Listen for it when `stream.write()` returns `false`.